-Hey, buddy, would you like to buy a watch? with a multi-purpose corkscrew and bottle opener?
+Hey, buddy, would you like to buy a watch? the time and no farther to go for a multi-purpose corkscrew with a bottle opener ...

-Some days we're all in the same boat, ready to float off the edge of the world, the flat old world.
+days we all are in the same old boat, like science ready to float off the edge of the world, the flat old world.

 With joy and peace ...

 We look at it more than the sun